List of supporting Arrow characters: Noah Kuttler / Calculator

 Noah Kuttler / Calculator (portrayed by Tom Amandes) is Felicity's long-lost father, who is a career cyber-criminal whom Donna Smoak divorced from eighteen years previously.
 He has advanced computer science and hacking skills which surpasses his daughter's, which he uses to blackmail Roy Harper out of hiding.
 Kuttler is ultimately arrested by Donna's current romantic partner, Quentin Lance, after Felicity turns her father in.
 After escaping from prison, Kuttler finds himself being targeted by H.I.V.E. due to their awareness that he possibly can thwart their plans for world domination with his computer skills; he helps his daughter in stopping H.I.V.E. after Felicity and her friends save him, but leaves Star City once more at Donna's insistence.
 He returns in season six to attend Oliver and Felicity's wedding.

-In 2040, Felicity became the Calculator in order to infiltrate Galaxy One/Eden Corps and find out their plans.
+In 2040, Felicity became the Calculator to infiltrate Galaxy One/Eden Corps and find out their plans.